 - Password: 28y64

-All students considering an overseas placement are strongly encouraged to register for email alerts with Travel Security Online for information on security before and during your placement.
+If you’re going on an overseas placement, you should register for email alerts with Travel Security Online to find out about security before and during your placement.
 You can do this by clicking on ‘Email Alerts’ in the top right-hand corner of the homepage and selecting your country of travel.

 Important safety information

 Save these numbers on your phone in case of emergencies or security issues when you’re overseas:

 - Travel Security Online +44 (0)20 7939 8658 – for tailored security advice

 - Insurance Claim Line +44 (0)207 8478670 – to make a claim if you’ve an accident overseas